FreeTubeApp/FreeTube/README.md

  <img src="https://docs.freetubeapp.io/images/logoColor.png" width=500 align="center">
 </p>

-FreeTube is an open source desktop YouTube player built with privacy in mindddd.
+FreeTube is an open source desktop YouTube player built with privacy in mind.
 Use YouTube without advertisements and prevent Google from tracking you with their cookies and JavaScript.
 Available for Windows, Mac & Linux thanks to Electron.